A Bathing Ape

 The company previously operated (Busy Work Shop), Bape Cuts hair salon, Bape Café, BABY MILO and The cay Soldier.
 Nigo also founded the secondary lines AAPE (by A Bathing Ape) and BAPY (Busy Working Lady).
-In 2011, the company was sold to Hong Kong fashion conglomerate I.T Group for about $2.8 Million.
+In 2011, the company was sold to Hong Kong fashion conglomerate I.T Group for about $2.8 million.
 Nigo left the brand in 2013.

 History

-Nigo, founder and former owner, cites his mother and father, who were a nurse and a billboard maker respectively, as major influences in the development of his character, though because they both worked, he spent a lot of time alone with toys.
+Nigo, founder, former owner, and Teriyaki Boyz member, cites his mother and father, who were a nurse and a billboard maker, respectively, as major influences in the development of his character, though because they both worked, he spent a lot of time alone with toys.
 He also credits DJ/fashion guru Hiroshi Fujiwara as his business model.
 His nickname means "number two" in Japanese; the MD of Astoarobot, the fashion store, coined the moniker when he noted the physical resemblance to Fujiwara.
-Nigo cites his early influences as Elvis, The Beatles and hip-hop acts such as Beastie Boys and Run–D.M.C.
+Nigo cites his early influences as Elvis, The Beatles and hip-hop acts such as Beastie Boys and Run-DMC.